Attribute-based access control

 LIST OF STRING

-The following example lists all auth rules with their conditions, enablement, and assigned roles:
+The following example shows all auth rules with their conditions, enablement, and assigned roles:

 SHOW AUTH RULES;